Soundbars are worth it if you are a lover of convenience and want a better option than the TV’s built-in speakers.

 How much should you spend on a soundbar?

 You should not spend more than $300 if you want a better sound than the TV speakers but if you need modern features too like streaming music wirelessly then don’t spend more than $500.
 Because you can buy a good set of LCR speakers for under $500.
-Read my comparison guide on Soundbar Vs LCR speaker.

 Is a soundbar worth it for a small room?

 For a small room, the soundbar is worth it.
 Because a soundbar can easily fill a small room.
-But speakers and subwoofers will overfill the room and that will hurt your ears and the subwoofer will generate unpleasant boomy bass.
+But speakers and subwoofers will overfill the room and which will hurt your ears and the subwoofer will generate unpleasant boomy bass.

 Do soundbars make speech clearer?